pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 To be conscious is to be an integrated being of mind and body, wherein the components of consciousness are integrated into the inseparable whole that is the consciousness.
 Our awareness is the locus of our self, and we are self-determined since (1) we are aware, self-aware and thus capable of focussing our awareness onto our own conscious processes (i.e. our conscious processes are fundamentally subjectable to the focus of our awareness) and (2) our awareness — being a fundamental feature of our self and the fundamental feature of our consciousness — is an essential factor (ultimately and potentially the fundamental factor) in our conscious thoughts and actions.
 The basis of free will is the focus of our awareness.

 # Integrating free will to causality
+**LEXICAL NOTE**:

+1.<br>

-**NOTE**: _I am considering "self-determination" and "free will" as synonyms.
-I use "self-determined" as a more convenient way to say "driven by free will"._
+I consider "self-determination" and "free will" as synonyms.
+I use "self-determined" as a more convenient way to say "driven by free will".

+2.<br>

+Focus is a self-imposed selectivity in the direction and scope of one's awareness.
+Note that awareness is finite, which means the awareness of any part of reality is already selective due to its finiteness; however, focus refers to a selectivity imposed on top of the automatic selectivity of awareness itself.
+I define "inward focus" as focus on one's own conscious processes, whereas "outward focus" is one's focus on some part of reality outside our consciousness.

+---

 ## Free will is an extension of causality
 In ["The principle of causality" from _Metaphysics_](https://pranigopu.github.io/philosophy/metaphysics/#the-principle-of-causality), the principle of causality is given as follows: